Does the amount of time it takes for a page to load in a browser influence search engine rankings for pages? Should it?

-This patent filing focuses upon how well pages might meet “desired user experiences” by looking at the performance of web pages, and actual user interactions with those pages.
+This patent filing focuses upon how well pages might meet “desired user experiences” by looking at the performance of web pages and actual user interactions with those pages.
 It tells us:

-By way of example but not limitation, in certain situations it may be beneficial to determine (e.g., classify, rank, characterize) which web documents may not meet performance or other user experience expectations if selected by the user.
-Such performance may, for example, be affected by server, network, client, file, and/or like processes and/or the software, firmware, and/or hardware resources associated therewith.
+By way of example but not limitation, in certain situations, it may be beneficial to determine (e.g., classify, rank, characterize) which web documents may not meet performance or other user experience expectations if selected by the user.
+Such performance may, for example, be affected by the server, network, client, file, and/or like processes and/or the software, firmware, and/or hardware resources associated therewith.

-Once web documents are identified in this manner the resulting user experience information may, for example, be considered when generating the search results.
+Once web documents are identified in this manner, the resulting user experience information may, for example, be considered when generating the search results.

 User Experience Characteristics

-The patent filing considers much more than just how quickly pages load into a browser, and it may influence more than just the rankings of pages.
+The patent filing considers much more than how quickly pages load into a browser, and it may influence more than just the rankings of pages.

 It tells us about an information integration system that can be used with search engines, job portals, shopping search sites, travel search sites, RSS applications, and other types of pages, and how it might look at those in at least three different ways:

-Rendering – How quickly a page starts showing up within a browser (and it might emulate a number of different types of browsers), how a page loads in a browser, and how long it might take for the full page, or at least the part of the page above the fold to load in a browser.
+Rendering – How quickly a page starts showing up within a browser (and it might emulate several different types of browsers), how a page loads in a browser, and how long it might take for the full page, or at least the part of the page above the fold to load in a browser.
 It contemplates that on some sites, some large pages might be set up so that even though they contain a lot of content, the content at the top of the page renders quickly so that a visitor doesn’t have to wait very long to start reading and viewing the content on the page.